-A formal notice should be displayed at the entrance(s) to the school informing visitors of the school's expectations may face about b prosecution for violent, threatening and abusive behaviour.
+A formal notice should be displayed at the entrance(s) to the school informing visitors of the school's expectations for behaviour and the consequences they may face for violent, threatening and abusive behaviour.

 Role of Local Authority

 Advice and support is available from the Local Authority through the School Improvement Service and the Legal Team and in LA maintained schools, the Local Authority will take a proactive role in taking all possible action to deal with incidents, in response to the wishes of the school.